-Bone graft material and the re-absorb-able membrane are non-allergenic material, In theory a patient can be allergic to anything considered foreign to his body, however it would be very unlikely this can happen.
-It doesn’t matter whether the bone graft material is synthetic,bovine or human these material are non-allergenic
+Bone graft material and the re-absorbable membrane are non-allergenic material.
+In theory, a patient can be allergic to anything foreign to his body, however, it´s very unlikely this can happen.
+It doesn’t matter whether the bone graft material is synthetic,bovine or human these material are non-allergenic.

 The success of Bone grafting procedure depend on both the Dentist and The patient, Our Maxilo-Facial Specialists or Periodontist will give you complete list of aftercare, We understand you will be on vacation but is very important to follow them.
 If the bone grafting material fails, it will delay your treatment cost your more trips/vacations to Cancun, And in some cases you will have to pay for the bone graft material again.
 We stand by our patient so this is a rare procedure, if it does fail come back and we will try a find a solution for your case.